 3. WordPress is Free

 You would think I would list this feature first, but I didn’t.
 It’s one of those little things I take for granted about the most versatile CMS available today.
 After building several WordPress sites of my own and more for clients, I completely forget that the download and installation of WordPress is totally free.
+The themes, customization, hosting, SSL certificates, and maintenance are not free, but the actual platform is free with most hosting companies.

 4. The WordPress Dashboard is Very User Friendly